Japanese Radicals by Subject

 River contains the water radical

-Natalie Hamilton is a translator and teacher.
+Natalie Hamilton is a teacher and translator.
 She turned her focus to Japanese study while living and working in Japan’s rural Oita Prefecture on the JET Programme.
-She was awarded a Master of Japanese Translation in 2014, which included a linguistics dissertation entitled Cracking the ON Yomi Code.
-Her new kanji textbook The Kanji Code has been an Amazon #1 Best Seller on four continents.
+She was awarded a Master of Japanese Translation in 2014, which included a linguistics dissertation entitled Cracking the ON Yomi Code, and holds a Master of Secondary Teaching.
+Her kanji textbook The Kanji Code has been an Amazon #1 Best Seller on four continents.

 The radicals or 部首 (bushu) are the components of kanji that give a hint to their meaning.
 There are 214 official radicals in both Japanese kanji and Chinese hanzi, and their meanings are roughly the same across both languages, with only small differences.
 You can find a list in the back of most kanji dictionaries and by doing an online search.